 Less Than Significant Impact - Routine, day-to-day operation and maintenance of the Lechuza Beach public access improvements would include typical household cleaning agents for basic maintenance of site structures and facilities.
-Additionally, the advanced onsite wastewater treatment system and associated leachfield (AOWTS) would be serviced on an as-needed basis by a pump truck, which will safely transport waste from the site.
+Additionally, the AOWTS and associated leachfield would be serviced on an as-needed basis by a pump truck, which will safely transport waste from the site.
 The transport of these cleaning agents and waste from the AOWTS would not create a significant hazard to the public or the environment through the routine transport, use or disposal of hazardous materials.
+Proper design, operation and maintenance of the AOWTS will reduce impacts associated with the proposed Project to a level of less than significant.